iliaamiri/croissant-json/README.md

 # Croissant JSON
-Croissant JSON (pronounced ʒeɪsɔn), is a JSON library I made for recreational purposes.
+Croissant JSON (pronounced ʒeɪsɔn [🔉](https://youtu.be/uR-f4b0G9lo?si=p68YVjvRKJnR6JDw&t=45)), is a JSON library I made for recreational purposes.

 **DISCLAIMER**: This is still work-in-progress, of course, and I work on it whenever